WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 9. A teepee hideout

-You may invest in a ready-made product or build your own.
-This DIY green bean teepee has a unique approach and is easy to make.
+You can buy one ready-made or have a go at building your own.
+This DIY green bean teepee is a fun twist and easy to assemble.

 Children in a teepee hideout